JuliaQUBO/ToQUBO.jl/docs/src/booklet.md

 ```

 ### Quadratization
-In order to successfuly achieve a QUBO formulation, sometimes it is needed to quadratize the resulting PBF i.e. reduce its degree until reaching the quadratic case.
-There is a great number of quadratization methods available and `ToQUBO` implements a few of them.
+In order to successfully achieve a QUBO formulation, sometimes it is needed to quadratize the resulting PBF, i.e., reduce its degree until reaching the quadratic case.
+There are many quadratization methods available, and ToQUBO implements a few of them.

 ```@docs
 ToQUBO.PBO.quadratize